 Evernote is what’s called freemium software, meaning there are both free and premium versions available.
 The free version applies certain restrictions on the amount of data you can upload and the maximum size of each note.
 By paying the reasonable subscription of £35 per year, you can enjoy version control (ie the ability to recover previous versions of your notes), searchable PDFs, shared notebooks, and offline access.
 I think that’s nothing short of a bargain.

-Picking up the basics of Evernote is very easy, but for those of you who want to get to grips with it as quickly as possible, I’ve written a short ebook: Managing Your Research with Evernote.
-Alternatively, there are lots of tutorials on the Evernote website and beyond.
+Picking up the basics of Evernote is very easy, and there are lots of tutorials on the Evernote website and beyond.

 I haven’t come across anyone who isn’t smitten with Evernote, but I’d love to hear of any good alternatives.
 And please do let me know how you use Evernote.